 A recent article in the Wall St Journal highlighted how a greater number of suicides now occur at work, which can be extremely traumatic for workplace colleagues and lead to feelings of intense anger and guilt.

 More workplaces are offering mental health training which helps to elevate awareness and understanding of mental health issues, but this alone won’t turn the rising tide of people dealing with anxiety, depression and psychosis.

-Yes, better mental health management is a must, but the smarter approach is to deal with what is contributing to the increased level of stress being reported first, and then take the appropriate steps to manage this more effectively, by raising stress resilience.
+Yes, better mental health management and managing stress is a must, but the smarter approach is to deal with what is contributing to the increased level of stress being reported first, and then take the appropriate steps to manage this more effectively, by raising stress resilience.

 Carrying on with our heads in the sand, hoping it will all sort itself out and get better on its own is Pollyanna thinking, that is irresponsible at best and reprehensible at worst.